torylin/sentecon/README.md

 Details on how to use custom models for `lm` will be added soon.

 Please note that the LIWC lexicon is proprietary, so it is not included in this repository.
-Users must have access to a LIWC `.dic` file, which can be purchased from [liwc.app](https://www.liwc.app/).
+To use the LIWC option, users must have access to a LIWC `.dic` file, which can be purchased from [liwc.app](https://www.liwc.app/).
+Otherwise, users should use the Empath option, which does not require specifying `liwc_path`.

 ## Rerunning experiments